taybabusra/data_structure_algorithm/graph/spanning _tree/README.md

 # Spanning Treee
-Formal definition of spanning tree is G'*E*(G) thats mean it is subgraph of a graph
+Formal definition of spanning tree is G'*e*(G) thats mean it is subgraph of a graph
 ## IMPORTANT Characteristics:
     i) V'=V (means vertex number will be same ii) **E'=|V|-1**